arsenvlad/arm-examples/customdata-ssh-keys/README.md

 Set sshPublicKey parameter to an SSH public key which is required for VM provisioning.
 However, if you do not want to use this static public key to be able to access the VMs in the future, you can delete its private key.

 Set customData (max length 64KB) ARM template parameter to string value with a Bash script like the following.
 You will need to replace the USERNAME string with the adminUsername value that you are using when provisioning the VM.
+Also, make sure that the script contains LF (newlines) and not Windows carriage returns (CRLF).
 ```
 #!/bin/bash